mvictoras/mvictoras/README.md

   <summary><h2>📚 My Publications</h2></summary>

   1. Martin, A., Liu, G., Ladd, W., Lee, S., Gounley, J., Vetter, J., Patel, S., Rizzi, S., **Mateevitsi, V.**, Insley, J. and Randles, A. (2023, November).
 Performance Evaluation of Heterogeneous GPU Programming Frameworks for Hemodynamic Simulations.
 In *Proceedings of the SC'23 Workshops of The International Conference on High Performance Computing, Network, Storage, and Analysis (pp. 1126-1137)*.

   2. **V. A. Mateevitsi**, M. Bode, N. Ferrier, P. Fischer, J. H. Göbbert, J. A. Insley, Y. H. Lan, M. Min, M. E. Papka, S. Patel, S. Rizzi, and J. Windgassen.
 2023.
 Scaling Computational Fluid Dynamics: In Situ Visualization of NekRS using SENSEI.
 In *Workshops of The International Conference on High Performance Computing, Network, Storage, and Analysis (SC-W 2023)*, November 12–17, 2023, Denver, CO, USA.
 ACM, New York, NY, USA, 6 pages.

+  3. Wu, Q., Insley, J. A., **Mateevitsi, V. A.**, Rizzi, S., & Ma, K. L. (2022, October).
+Distributed Volumetric Neural Representation for in situ Visualization and Analysis.
+In *2022 IEEE 12th Symposium on Large Data Analysis and Visualization (LDAV)* (pp. 1-2).
+IEEE.

+  4. **Tishchenko, N., Ferrier, N., Insley, J. A., **Mateevitsi, V. A.**, Papka, M. E., Rizzi, S., & Tan, J.** (2022, October).
+Toward Bi-directional In Situ Visualization and Analysis of Blood Flow Simulations With Dynamic Deforming Walls.
+In *2022 IEEE 12th Symposium on Large Data Analysis and Visualization (LDAV)* (pp. 1-2).
+IEEE.

+  5. **Ortiz, J. A., Insley, J. A., Knowles, J., Mateevitsi, V. A., Papka, M. E., & Rizzi, S.** (2022, October).
+Massive Data Visualization Techniques for use in Virtual Reality Devices.
+In *2022 IEEE 12th Symposium on Large Data Analysis and Visualization (LDAV)* (pp. 1-2).
+IEEE.

+  6. **Nealey, I., Ferrier, N., Insley, J. A., Mateevitsi, V. A., Rizzi, S., & Schulze, J.** (2022, October).
+Sort-Last In-Transit Data Visualization with SENSEI, Catalyst, and Unreal Engine.
+In *2022 IEEE 12th Symposium on Large Data Analysis and Visualization (LDAV)* (pp. 1-2).
+IEEE.

+  7. **Nealey, I., Ferrier, N., Insley, J. A., Mateevitsi, V. A., Papka, M. E., & Rizzi, S.** (2022, May).
+Cinema Transfer: A Containerized Visualization Workflow.
+In *International Conference on High Performance Computing* (pp. 324-343).
+Cham: Springer International Publishing.

+  8. **Yang, O., Papakostas, M., Scott, J. M., O'Neill, E. R., Kondrashov, K. S., Mateevitsi, V. A., ... & Dittberner, A. B.** (2022).
+CheckMyFit: Ear Selfie to Assist User Insertion of Hearing Aids. *Proceedings of the ACM on Human-Computer Interaction*, 6(MHCI), 1-21.

+  9. **Bucaro, C., Murphy, N., Ferrier, J., Insley, V. Mateevitsi, M. E. Papka, S. Rizzi, J. Tan.** Instrumenting Multiphysics Blood Flow Simulation Codes for In Situ Visualization and Analysis.
+In *2021 IEEE 11th Symposium on Large Data Analysis and Visualization (LDAV)*, IEEE, 2021.

+  10. **J. Novak, J. Archer, V. Mateevitsi, and S. Jones.** (2016).
+Communication, machines & human augmentics. *Communication+ 1*, 1(2016): 51-35.

+  11. **J. Lanier, V. Mateevitsi, K. Rathinavel, L. Shapira, J. Menke, P. Therien, J. Hudman, G. Speiginer, A. Stevenson Won, A. Banburski, X. Benavides, J. Amores, J. Porras Lurashi and W. Chang.** The RealityMashers: Augmented Reality Wide Field-of-View Optical See-Through Head Mounted Displays.
+In *15th IEEE International Symposium on Mixed and Augmented Reality (ISMAR)*, 2016.

+  12. **J. Novak, J. Archer, V. Mateevitsi, and S. Jones.** Communication, Machines & Human Augmentics.
+To appear in *Communication+ 1* journal, 2016.

+  13. **L. Renambot, T. Marrinan, J. Aurisano, A. Nishimoto, V. Mateevitsi, K. Bharadwaj, L. Long, A. Johnson, M. Brown, and J. Leigh.** SAGE2: A collaboration portal for scalable resolution displays. *Future Generation Computer Systems*, 54 (2016): 296-305.

+  14. **V. Mateevitsi, T. Patel, J. Leigh, and B. Levy.** (2015).
+Reimagining the microscope in the 21st century using the scalable adaptive graphics environment. *Journal of Pathology Informatics*, 6(2015).

+  15. **V. Mateevitsi, and B. Levy.** (2014).
+Scalable Adaptive Graphics Environment: A Novel Way to View and Manipulate Whole-Slide Images. *Analytical Cellular Pathology 2014* (2014).

+  16. **T. Marrinan, J. Aurisano, A. Nishimoto, K. Bharadwaj, V. Mateevitsi, L. Renambot, L. Long, A. Johnson, and J. Leigh.** (2014).
+SAGE2: A New Approach for Data Intensive Collaboration Using Scalable Resolution Shared Displays.
+In *Proceedings of the IEEE International Conference on Collaborative Computing: Networking, Applications and Worksharing, 2014.* **Best Paper Award**

+  17. **A. Febretti, A. Nishimoto, V. Mateevitsi, L. Renambot, A. Johnson, and J. Leigh.** (2014).
+Omegalib: A multi-view application framework for hybrid reality display environments.
+In *Virtual Reality (VR), 2014 IEEE*, pp. 9-14.
+IEEE, 2014.

+  18. **V. Mateevitsi, K. Reda, J. Leigh, and A. Johnson.** (2014).
+The health bar: a persuasive ambient display to improve the office worker's well being.
+In *Proceedings of the 5th Augmented Human International Conference*, p.
+21. ACM, 2014.

+  19. **M.A.
+Bassiony, B.J.
+Vesper, V.A.
+Mateevitsi, K.M.
+Elseth, M.D.
+Colvar, K.D.
+Garcia, J. Leigh, J.A.
+Radoscevich.** (2014).
+Immunohistochemical Evaluation of Bleeding Control Induced by Holmium Laser and Biolase Dental Laser As Coagulating Devices of Incisional Wounds.
+In *Proceedings of the UIC College of Dentistry Clinic and Research Day 2014*, Chicago, IL, March 6, 2014.

+  20. **V. Mateevitsi, B. Haggadone, J. Leigh, B. Kunzer, and R.V.
+Kenyon.** (2013).
+Sensing the environment through SpiderSense.
+In *Proceedings of the 4th Augmented Human International Conference*, pp. 51-57.
+ACM, 2013.

+  21. **C. Offord, K. Reda, and V. Mateevitsi.** (2013).
+Context-dependent navigation in a collectively foraging species of ant, Messor cephalotes. *Insectes Sociaux*, 60, no. 3 (2013): 361-368.

+  22. **K. Reda, V. Mateevitsi, and C. Offord.** (2013).
+A human-computer collaborative workflow for the acquisition and analysis of terrestrial insect movement in behavioral field studies. *EURASIP Journal on Image and Video Processing*, 2013, no. 1 (2013): 1-17.

+  23. **K. Reda, A. Johnson, V. Mateevitsi, C. Offord, and J. Leigh.** (2012).
+Scalable visual queries for data exploration on large, high-resolution 3D displays.
+In *High Performance Computing, Networking, Storage and Analysis (SCC), 2012 SC Companion*, pp. 196-205.
+IEEE, 2012.

+  24. **K. Reda, A. Johnson, V. Mateevitsi, C. Offord, and J. Leigh.** (2012).
+Scalable visual queries for data exploration on large, high-resolution 3D displays.
+In *High Performance Computing, Networking, Storage and Analysis (SCC), 2012 SC Companion*, pp. 196-205.
+IEEE, 2012.

+  25. **A. Febretti, V.A.
+Mateevitsi, D. Chau, A. Nishimoto, B. McGinnis, J. Misterka, A. Johnson, and J. Leigh.** (2011).
+The OmegaDesk: towards a hybrid 2D and 3D work desk.
+In *Advances in Visual Computing*, pp. 13-23.
+Springer Berlin Heidelberg, 2011.

+  26. **G. Doumenis, S. Papastefanos, V. Mateevitsi, F. Andritsopoulos, N. Achilleopoulos, and A.V.
+Mikhalev.** (2008).
+Video index and search services based on content identification features.
+In *Broadband Multimedia Systems and Broadcasting, 2008 IEEE International Symposium on*, pp. 1-4.
+IEEE, 2008.

+  27. **V. Mateevitsi, M. Sfakianos, G. Lepouras, and C. Vassilakis.** (2008).
+A game-engine based virtual museum authoring and presentation system.
+In *Proceedings of the 3rd international conference on Digital Interactive Media in Entertainment and Arts*, pp. 451-457.
+ACM, 2008.

 </details>